MoralisWeb3/MoralisDocumentation/moralis-server/web3-sdk/native.md

 ---
 description: >-
-  You can get the content of any block in past, or address events based on block number.
+  You can get the content of any block from the past, or address events based on block number.
 ---